vanessaidenny/bowling-game-score/README.md

 &ensp;When all the pins are dropped using the two chances of a round
 * Open round:
 &ensp;When the player does not drop all the pins in a round
-* Extra throw:
+* Extra balls in the tenth frame:
-&ensp;If all the pins are dropped in the first chance of the 10th round
+&ensp;One more ball when bowl a spare
+&ensp;Two more balls when bowl a strike

 ### Game Score Card